Ashley was perched behind the counter, framed by lottery tickets, watching the store like she had been waiting for us to catch up.

 By the end, she was back near the coolers, still watching the wand like the whole store had slowed down for her.

-From the StoriesAshley's story appears in Bodega Cats of New York, out this fall.
+From the StoriesAshley's story appears in Bodega Cats of New York, out November 3, 2026.

 Published March 19, 2026